 Location

 Oak wilt was first discovered in Minnesota around 1945.
-Today oak wilt is widespread in the southern half of Minnesota and continues to expand its range northward.
+Today oak wilt is widespread in east-central and southeast Minnesota and continues to expand its range northward.
 To date, oak wilt covers about one-third of the area where most Minnesota oaks grow.
-The DNR's forest health unit wants to slow the northward progression of oak wilt, so we focus on early detection, coordinating control efforts on private lands in Morrison and Pine counties, and helping control oak wilt on public lands at the northern edge of where oak wilt is found.
+The DNR's Forest Health Program aims to help slow the northward progression of oak wilt, focusing on early detection and coordinating control efforts along and beyond the northern known edge of oak wilt.

-The shaded area is the oak wilt high-risk zone and shows the known range of oak wilt in Minnesota as of October 2021.
+The shaded area shows the known range of oak wilt in Minnesota as of September 2024.
 List of affected counties.